ThorbenMaa/deep_seek_local/README.md

 # Recommendations
 If you use the QWEN 1.5b parameter model, set the tempertaure to 1.
-Since its running on CPU, its pretty small.
+Since its running on CPU, its pretty slow.
 Play around with the pytorch installation and the [`AutoModelForCausalLM.from_pretrained`](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForCausalLM) class to optimize the performance.